jeremyadamsfisher/ai_crosswords/README.md

 # ai_crosswords
 generate crosswords with the power of AI 🦄✨

-This is the front-end.
-The crosswords are generated in another script, in another repo.

-`make` serves the development server.
+`make` in the root directory serves the development server; `make` in the "crosswordgen" directory does the web scraping, training and crossword generation.